-- The best and safest way to clean your vehicle is with a garden hose and a pail of mild soap and water.
-Harsh detergents may deteriorate rubber components. - Use a professional type washing mitten, cleaning the upper body first and the lower parts last. - Pay special attention that the cooling system radiator and axle boots are thoroughly cleaned of all dirt and debris. - Rinse with water frequently and dry the vehicle with a chamois to prevent water spots. - · Lubricate all pivot points immediately after washing. - Allow the engine to run for a while to evaporate any water that may have entered the engine air intake or exhaust system.
+The best and safest way to clean your ATV is with a garden hose and a pail of mild soap and water.
+Use a professional type washing mitten, cleaning the upper body first and the lower parts last.
+Rinse with water frequently and dry with a chamois to prevent water spots.